ZhePorgi/NEED/SETUP.md

 runs, and talking to it - is driven from the scripts in this directory.
 There is no package to `pip install`; you run the `.py` files directly.

-Made for a Linux or macOS environment, if you want to use these commands on Windows machine and not have to translate them, search for WSL (Windows System for Linux).
+Made for a Linux or macOS environment, if you want to use these commands on Windows machine and not have to translate them, search for WSL (Windows Subsystem for Linux).

 This guide covers: